Disorganized Speech: What It Is And How To Address Mental Health

 Takeaway

-Disorganized speech (also known as formal thought disorder) is a serious mental health concern that can present significant challenges in an individual’s life and, in some cases, signal the existence of schizophrenia or another mental health disorder.
+Disorganized speech (also known as formal thought disorder) can signal the existence of schizophrenia or another mental health disorder.
 If a loved one experiences disorganized speech, it may help you to provide them with emotional support and encourage them to seek professional help and medical advice.
 If you believe you may be experiencing formal thought disorder, reaching out to a medical or mental health provider can be a constructive first step toward improved communication skills.
 For further guidance, consider connecting with a licensed therapist online.
-Treatment for your heal conditions and symptoms is available.
+Treatment for your health conditions and symptoms is available.
 With the right help, you can address the emotional effects and risk factors of disorganized speech and continue down the path to mental wellness.

 Seeking to improve your mental health?